itmo-mbss-lab/sr_labs_book/README.md

 - Laboratory work 4.
 Decision criteria and quality metrics.
 - Laboratory work 5.
 Adaptation and calibration of speaker recognition systems.

-Some ideas for creating of labs were borrowed from [here](https://github.com/clovaai/voxceleb_trainer).
+Some ideas for creating of labs were borrowed [here](https://github.com/clovaai/voxceleb_trainer).

 A draft description of these labs can be found [here](https://disk.yandex.ru/i/AVt262Pcirn3hg).